The Beautiful Tollymore Forest Park, County Down

 For any lover of nature, Tollymore is a fascinating retreat.
 This scenic forest park, 3km west of Newcastle, offers lovely walks and bike rides along the River Shimna.
 And across the Mournes’ northern slopes.

-On the outside, it may look like a barn that’s dressed up to look like a church.
+On the outside, it may look like a barn dressed up to look like a church.
 The stone cones atop gate piers and gothic-style gate arches all show the influence of its highly influential designer.
-Going for a walk inside it is like walking in Eden: Pretty and omnipotent-like.
+Going for a walk inside is like walking in Eden: Pretty and omnipotent-like.

-History of Tollymore Forest
+History of Tollymore Forest Park

 The Magennis clan were the first to gain control of the area of Tollymore after the Norman Invasion of Ulster at the beginning of the 12th century.
 The Magennis established their presence in the south of Ireland.
 The land was passed on through generations until Brian Magennis’ only daughter Ellen, who was married to William Hamilton of Ayrshire, controlled the land.